2020 Congressional Primary Guide: Pandemic Edition

 2018 general election results: Suozzi (D) 59%, Dan DeBono (R) 41%

-Democratic incumbent Rep. Thomas Suozzi went unchallenged in 2018, but now has a number of challengers eager to take him on.
-First off is Democratic activist and wellness professional Melanie D’Arrigo, who’s positioning herself as a far-left alternative to the more centrist Suozzi.
+Democratic Rep. Thomas Suozzi went unchallenged in the 2018 primaries, but now has several insurgents eager to take him on.
+First is Democratic activist and wellness professional Melanie D’Arrigo, who’s positioning herself as a far-left alternative to the more centrist Suozzi.
 D’Arrigo has said Suozzi has not gone far enough in condemning Trump’s immigration policies and that he is too cozy with corporate America.
 Then there’s Michael Weinstock, a gay former Brooklyn prosecutor, volunteer fireman and 9/11 first responder, who is running to the left of Suozzi, and is pledging to treat Queens residents equally in the Long Island-dominated district.
-Lastly there’s Daniel Craig Ross, who is touting a political theory he calls "patriotic democracy" and is running as an independent.
-Public relations consultant Robert Zimmerman, who ran for the seat in the 1980’s, considered a run, but has decided to stay out.
-And Joshua Sauberman, a former United Nations analyst and insurance broker who briefly challenged Suozzi in 2018 planned to run again in 2020, but has since dropped out and endorsed D’Arrigo.
+Joshua Sauberman, a former United Nations analyst and insurance broker who briefly challenged Suozzi in 2018 planned to run again in 2020, but has since dropped out and endorsed D’Arrigo.

 Congressional District 4

 2018 general election results: Rice (D) 61%, Ameer Benno (R) 39%